bertilmuth/requirementsascode/README.md

 Requirements as code enables you to translate use cases to code to build maintainable applications.

+Define behavior by creating a model of the interactions with users inside the code.

 This page describes simple ways to get started.

 You will see how to create actors with use case models that react to individual messages.